 Click on a title below to be taken to a regulation change.

-View Summary and Map
+- View Summary

 - Based on the feedback gathered during the public scoping period and the recommendation of the Boat Act Advisory Committee, the Department has decided to not move forward with this topic.